|

 Among the recent ventures in the mercantile line is that of Jacob

 Weiss, and known as "The New Store."
-Mr. Weiss came here early in
+Mr. Weiss came here

 the fall of 1902 from northern Michigan, where he had been in trade for